VPashkov/awesome-nim/README.md

 ## Websites

-* [Nim by example](https://nim-by-example.github.io) - A series of pages and examples for leaning the Nim Programing Language.
+* [Nim by example](https://nim-by-example.github.io) - A series of pages and examples for learning the Nim programming language.

 # Contributing